-'''

-#-----

-Main Ethernet devices.

-The MASTER <X> DEVICE variable specifies the Ethernet device for a master

-with index 'X '.

-Specify the MAC address (hexadecimal with colons) of the Ethernet device to

-use.
-Example: "00:00:08:44: ab :66"

-The broadcast address "ff:ff:ff:ff:ff:ff" has a special meaning : It tells

-the master to accept the first device offered by any Ethernet driver.

-The MASTER <X> DEVICE variables also determine, how many masters will be

-created: A non - empty variable MASTER0 DEVICE will create one master, adding a

-non - empty variable MASTER1 DEVICE will create a second master, and so on.

-MASTERO DEVICE =""

-MASTER1_DEVICE =""

-#

-Backup Ethernet devices

-The MASTER <X> BACKUP variables specify the devices used for redundancy.
-They

-behaves nearly the same as the MASTER <X> DEVICE variable, except that it

-does not interpret the ff:ff:ff:ff:ff:address .

-#

-MASTERO BACKUP =""

-#

-Ethernet driver modules to use for EtherCAT operation.

-'''
+''' #---- Main Ethernet devices.
+The MASTER <X> DEVICE variable specifies the Ethernet device for a master with index 'X '.
+Specify the MAC address (hexadecimal with colons) of the Ethernet device to use.
+Example: "00:00:08:44: ab :66" The broadcast address "ff:ff:ff:ff:ff:ff" has a special meaning : It tells the master to accept the first device offered by any Ethernet driver. # The MASTER <X> DEVICE variables also determine, how many masters will be created: A non - empty variable MASTER0 DEVICE will create one master, adding a non - empty variable MASTER1 DEVICE will create a second master, and so on.
+MASTERO DEVICE ="" MASTER1 DEVICE ="" Backup Ethernet devices The MASTER <X> BACKUP variables specify the devices used for redundancy.
+They behaves nearly the same as the MASTER <X> DEVICE variable, except that it does not interpret the ff:ff:ff:ff:ff:address .
+MASTER0 BACKUP ="" Ethernet driver modules to use for EtherCAT operation.
+Specify a non - empty list of Ethernet drivers, that shall be used for EtherCAT operation.
+Except for the generic Ethernet driver module, the init script will try to '''